AndrewHenderson/mariodux/README.md

 This approach largely ignores the event systems provided in Backbone and Marionette in favor of a single dispatcher and pure functions. **Using this approach, views should only be concerned with rendering and dispatching.**

 ## Gotchas
+### Overriding Marionette's DOM management
+Since morpdom is now tasked with managing the DOM, we override Marionette's `ChildView.remove`.
+Doing so allows morphdom to update the DOM efficiently.
+This keeps morphdom from seeing more additions than is actually necessary.
 ### Discreet Event Listeners
 As an alternative to the complexities of [React's synthetic event system](https://facebook.github.io/react/docs/working-with-the-browser.html), DOM event listeners will continue to reside in  the [view's events](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/components/TodoList.js#L30-L32).
 ```js